 - recent photographs of all sides of the building, with attention taken to the areas of work for which the grant is applied

-- two contractors cost estimates for the proposed work
+- a minimum of two contractors cost estimates for the proposed work

 - Building Conservation Plan (optional)